 We changed our minds with our plans to install ceramic wood floor tiles and went with a luxury vinyl plank flooring we found at Home Depot.

-We based the decision on the fact it was a secondary bathroom where the (hold it together moms like me) the reality is my boys will be home for shorter increments.
+We based the decision on the fact it was a secondary bathroom where the reality is my boys will be home for shorter increments.

 It made financial sense.